-If you itemize deductions, starting in 2019 you can only deduct medical expenses in excess of 10% of your AGI.
-Therefore, the lower your AGI, the more medical and dental expenses you can deduct.
+If you itemize deductions, starting in 2021, you can deduct medical expenses only in excess of 10% of your AGI.
+Therefore, the lower your AGI is, the more of your medical and dental expenses you can deduct.

 2. Potential to Reduce Medicare Premium Surcharges

 If you are above a certain income threshold, you are required to pay a surcharge on top of your standard Medicare premiums.
 This extra charge is known as an Income Related Monthly Adjustment Amount (IRMAA) and applies to Medicare Part B (which covers outpatient services and doctors’ fees) and Medicare Part D (which covers prescription drugs).

 In 2021, the IRMAA surcharges apply to persons with Modified Adjusted Gross Income (MAGI) >$88K on a single return or >$176K on a joint return.

 Lowering your AGI by using a QCD could potentially reduce this surcharge.

 Note: In 2021, the MAGI amount used is based on the taxpayer’s 2019 return

 3. Potential to Limit Exposure to NIIT Tax

 QCD’s can help limit exposure to the 3.8% Net Investment Income Tax (NIIT).
 Also known as the 3.8% Medicare surcharge, this tax effects those with AGI exceeding certain thresholds: over $200,000 (Single) or over $250,000 (Married Filing Jointly).
 Effective tax planning will seek to keep AGI below NIIT thresholds.

 *See video to learn how NIIT is calculated and how a QCD can reduce this cost*